 Design of Computer Systems

 Principles of a processor.
+Introduction to VHDL.
 Von Neumann computer.
 Data types, formats and coding.
-Instructions, formats, coding and addressing, instruction set architecture.
+Instructions, formats, coding and addressing, ISA.
 VHDL models of algorithms and subsystems.
 Pipelining.
 Arithmetic and logic operations.
+Algorithms and function units.
 Sequencer: basic function, hard-wired and microprogram implementation.
-Memories: types, organization, control.
-Memory hierarchy, cache memory.
-Peripheral units, buses and bus control.
+Memories: types, organization, controlling.
+Memory hierarchies, virtual memory.
+Peripheral units, buses and bus control, parallel and serial digital interfaces.
 Performance evaluation.
 Reliability of computer systems.
 Introduction to parallel architectures.